client-engineering-devops/image-tensorflow-model-train/README.md

 ```
 docker run --name tensorflow-mnist -v containers:/var/lib/containers --rm -it quay.io/ibmtechgarage/tensorflow-model-train
 ```
+- If you are only running the pre-build image skip to `Copy Files into container` step.
 ## Building this image
 When building this image it's nice to tag it so it's easy to publish to your quay.io account.